ToddHartmann/phaseflower-py/README.md

 module to turn the averaged waves into color plots.
 Each color component is a ramp 0 to 1 or inverted, and is modulo-chopped into repeating bands.

-The UUID is meant to tag the thing as an individual work of art.
+The UUID is meant to tag each loop as an individual work of art.
 They are clunky and I could have used something shorter.
 Sorry.

 The program seems slow.
 Especially since *Flowfazer* ran at a nice